Notes on Probability

 Expectation

-The expected value of a random variable XX, E[X]\operatorname{E}[X], is its mean.
+The expected value of a random variable XX, E[X]\mathrm{E}[X], is its mean.
 It is computed as the weighted sum over the possible values of xx, where the weight for each value is its probability (or density).
 For discrete XX with probability measure PP, we have:

-E[X]=xXxP[x]\operatorname{E}[X] = \sum_{x \in X} x \operatorname{P}[x]
+E[X]=xXxP[x]\mathrm{E}[X] = \sum_{x \in X} x \mathrm{P}[x]

 If XX is continuous and has probability density pp, we have:

-E[X]=xp(x)dx\operatorname{E}[X] = \int x p(x) dx
+E[X]=xp(x)dx\mathrm{E}[X] = \int x p(x) dx

-We can also talk about the conditional expectation E[X|A]\operatorname{E}[X | A], the expected value of XX given that we know event AA happened.
-It is defined as E[X|A]=xp(x|A)dx\operatorname{E}[X|A] = \int x p(x|A) dx.
+We can also talk about the conditional expectation E[X|A]\mathrm{E}[X | A], the expected value of XX given that we know event AA happened.
+It is defined as E[X|A]=xp(x|A)dx\mathrm{E}[X|A] = \int x p(x|A) dx.

 Variance and Covariance